Constitution and Bylaws of the

 Section 1.
 Subject to exceptional circumstances approved by a majority of the National Board and subject to the approval of existing Chapters in the same geographical area, local chapters of this Association may be formed whenever a group of ten or more trial lawyers so petition, and the National Board shall issue an appropriate charter to such groups under such conditions as may be deemed proper by said National Board.
 The National Board shall have the right to suspend or revoke the charter for good cause.
 Good cause shall include, but not be limited to the following:

-- a.
-Failure to timely file an annual accounting related to the depository and use of chapter funds.
+- Failure to timely file an annual accounting related to the depository and use of chapter funds.

-- b.
-Failure to conduct an annual meeting.
+- Failure to conduct an annual meeting.

-- d.
-Failure to timely report to the National Board the names of the elected officers and the National Board representative(s) of the chapter.
+- Failure to timely report to the National Board the names of the elected officers and the National Board representative(s) of the chapter.

-- f.
-Failure to adopt and adhere to Bylaws pursuant to Section 2 and failure to timely provide those adopted Bylaws to the National Board.
+- Failure to adopt and adhere to Bylaws pursuant to Section 2 and failure to timely provide those adopted Bylaws to the National Board.

-- g.
-Failure of a chapter to have a National Board representative to attend at least one National Board meeting during the year without excuse.
+- Failure of a chapter to have a National Board representative to attend at least one National Board meeting during the year without excuse.

 Section 2.
 Local chapters shall operate under Bylaws which are consistent with the National Constitution and National Bylaws.
 Local Chapters shall submit to an audit by the National Board of their chapter funds and of their adopted chapter Bylaws when requested by the Executive Committee of the National Board.